 How much does it cost to refinance a home loan?

-Before refinancing, it's important to review whether the long-term savings you'll realise will outweigh the upfront costs.
+Before refinancing, it's important to review whether the long-term savings will outweigh the upfront costs.

 These costs come in numerous forms – application fees, valuation fees, discharge fees, and break fees, to name a few.
 Some are far more significant than others.
-Though, many can be offset by incentives, like cashback offers, and others might be negotiable – the worst a lender can say is 'no', after all!
+Though, many can be offset by incentives, like cashback offers, and others might be negotiable.
+You might ask whether your new lender would consider waiving any valuation or establishment fees, for instance – the worst it can say is 'no', after all!

-Costs can also vary depending on whether you're refinancing internally – switching to a new product with the same lender – or externally – moving to a new lender entirely.
+Costs can also vary depending on whether you're refinancing internally (switching to a new product with the same lender) or externally (moving your loan to a new lender entirely).

 Fees you might need to pay when refinancing